 One thing you’re bound to love about this book, in particular, is the humor.
 There’s something about the tone that is somewhat self-deprecating in a more relatable way than some of the other books, which feel a little bit louder and less grounded.

 This book shows Batman really learning his trade; an admirable and ego-less trait that stands out amongst graphic novels which tend to be filled with full-of-themselves heroes.

 You basically can’t go wrong with the fabulous Neil Gaiman, so pairing one of his stories up with some of the top graphic novel artists means you’re bound to be doubly pleased.
 It is a must-add to anyone who is a fan of graphic novels and Neil Gaiman, or even one of the two.

-The characters and plot lines here are weird, wild and bold, true to Gaiman form.
+The characters and plot lines here are weird, wild, and bold, true to Gaiman form.
 There is plenty of violence to be had, so these books aren’t for younger audiences.
-It is intense, and there’s a lot going on, so it is best for the type of people who love high-detail in their reading.
+It is intense, and a lot is going on, so it is best for the type of people who love high-detail in their reading.